fabianaapateanu/training-mobile-appium-desktop/README.md

 Learn about basic functionalities of Appium desktop application.

 ## Prerequisites

+* In order to use Appium desktop app you need to install Java JDK and add it to your System variables.
-* In order to use Appium desktop app you need to install Android SDK.
+* In order to use Appium desktop app you need to install Android SDK and add it to your System variables.
 * You can use an emulator or your own Android device for this example.
     * If you use your Android device you will need to activate Developer Mode and enable USB debugging - please follow the steps here: https://www.androidphonesoft.com/resources/enable-usb-debugging-on-android.html